Tokyo June heatwave worst since 1875 as power supply creaks under strain | Headlines

 Tokyo June heatwave worst since 1875 as power supply creaks under strain

-A high of 36 C was predicted for Tokyo on Tuesday, after three successive days of temperatures topping 35 C - the worst streak of hot weather in June since records began in 1875.
-Cases of hospitalisation from heatstroke rose early in the day, with many in the capital continue to flout government advice by continuing to wear face masks outdoors - a legacy of more than two years of the COVID-19 pandemic.
+A high of 34 C was predicted for Tokyo on Tuesday, after three successive days of temperatures topping 35 C - the worst streak of hot weather in June since records began in 1875.
+Cases of hospitalization from heatstroke rose early in the day, with many in the capital continuing to flout government advice by continuing to wear face masks outdoors - a legacy of more than two years of the COVID-19 pandemic.

-"Apparently there are some elderly people who have turned off their air conditioners because we are asking people to save energy, but please - it's this hot - don't hesitate about cooling off," trade and industry minister Koichi Hagiuda told a news conference.
-The government warned on Monday that reserve generating capacity could drop below 5% on Tuesday afternoon, close to the minimum of 3% that ensures stable supply, in Tokyo and eight surrounding prefectures.
+"There are some elderly people who have turned off their air conditioners because we are asking people to save energy, but please - it's this hot - don't hesitate about cooling off," trade and industry minister Koichi Hagiuda told a news conference.
+The reserve ratio for Tokyo during the evening (1630-1700) on Tuesday was expected to fall below 5% as of Monday evening, close to the minimum of 3% that ensures stable supply, in Tokyo and eight surrounding prefectures.
 Reserve capacity below 3% risks power shortages and blackouts.

-Government offices on Monday - including the Ministry of Economy, Trade and Industry (METI) - turned off some lights in the afternoon and evening, with METI halting use of 25% of elevators in its building.
-Around 21% of respondents to a Yahoo Japan survey said using air conditioners helped them beat the heat, with staying hydrated in the top slot at 53%.
-Only 12% said they had stopped wearing face masks despite government guidelines that they no longer need to be worn outside.
+On Tuesday, the Ministry of Economy, Trade, and Industry (METI) said predictions had improved slightly, but still called for consumers to be economical with power use.
+Monday's warning prompted government offices, including METI, to turn off some lights in the afternoon and evening, with METI haling use of 25% of elevators in its building.

+Electronics stores took similar steps, shutting off televisions and other goods on sales floors that would normally be kept on to lure buyers, and some Tokyo residents said on social media they were turning off all appliances, not in use.
+But politicians began to call for further steps.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)